U.S. and Iran address obstacles to nuclear deal as deadline nears

 The State Department official took a similar view, saying without access “we’re not going to sign” a deal.

-Iran denies any ambition to develop a nuclear weapon and says its program is purely peaceful.
+Iran denies any ambition to develop a nuclear weapon and says its programme is purely peaceful.

 “The issue of interviews with nuclear scientists is generally off the table as well as the inspection of military sites,” Araqchi told reporters as he arrived for the talks with Kerry.
 “How additional protocol would be implemented is still a matter of disagreement that we are still talking about.”